 - Michel Faber's The Crimson Petal and the White, also adapted for television by the BBC in 2011.

-- A not uncommon destination for Doctor Who: "The Evil of the Daleks", "The Talons Of Weng-Chiang", "Ghost Light", "The Unquiet Dead", "Tooth and Claw", and "The Next Doctor" have all been set in the Victorian era.
-"A Good Man Goes to War" had a short scene in Victorian London and two characters from the era who were prominently featured.
+- A not uncommon destination for Doctor Who: "The Evil of the Daleks", "The Talons of Weng-Chiang", "Ghost Light", "The Unquiet Dead", "Tooth and Claw", and "The Next Doctor" have all been set in the Victorian era.
+"A Good Man Goes to War" has a short scene in Victorian London and two characters from the era are prominently featured.
 Even knockoffs of Victorian London have been seen: "The Ultimate Foe" was set in a simulation of Victorian London (long story), and "A Christmas Carol" was set in Victorian London IN SPACE!
 Then the Mark Gatiss-penned episode "The Crimson Horror" took us to Victorian Yorkshire.

 - The SyFy series Sanctuary uses this often in flashbacks to Helen Magnus and The Five, one of whom was in fact Jack the Ripper (rounding out the group was the Invisible Man, Sherlock Holmes, and Nikola Tesla.)

 - The Bleak Old Shop Of Stuff, being a Sound to Screen Adaptation of Bleak Expectations.

 - The cello rock band Rasputina uses imagery from this period in their songs, and their website even claims that the band was created in 1891.

 - Radio comedy series Bleak Expectations parodies this trope up one side of the workhouse and down the other.

 - One of the domains of Ravenloft, the city of Paridon, aptly enough for a gothic setting, is Victorian London, including a Jack the Ripper Expy.